JeremyGuo/RealCUGAN-TensorRT/README.md

         engine.put((ANYTHING, image))
 engine.stop()
 ```

+## For Testing

+You could you `python3 benchmark.py` for basic evaluaiton.

+The profiling result of the above is in `profile.nsys-rep`

 ## Something More

 This project is also used to my project [Mikan Tracker](https://github.com/JeremyGuo/MikanTracker) to automatically track torrents and RSSes.